-Wearable defibrillator can prevent death in people with arrhythmiasNovember 13th, 2011 in Cardiology /
+Wearable defibrillator can prevent death in people with arrhythmiasNovember 13, 2011 in Medicine & Health / Cardiology

 A wearable defibrillator can prevent sudden death in people with dangerous heart arrhythmias, according to research presented at the American Heart Association's Scientific Sessions 2011.

 Wearable cardioverter defibrillators are used by people who may be at higher risk for sudden cardiac arrest, including those with weakened heart function, awaiting cardiac transplant or with a condition that prevents or delays them from receiving an implanted defibrillator.